Lake Ouareau: Student village of Lake Ouareau

 The concept of student village has officially existed since 1944.
 Nevertheless, the site of the Student Village of Lake Ouareau was established in 1948 on land acquired from Dr. Albert Guilbault, by the J.E.C.
 (Jeunesse Étudiante Catholique) on the southwest shore of Lac Ouareau.
 The latter donated land adjacent to the camp in the summer of 1948 to build a chapel.
 The J.E.C. at the time, it was funding holiday study camps for young girls at this camp on Lac Ouareau and at the camp on Île aux Noix, on the Richelieu river, for young boys.
 The accommodation capacity of the Ouareau camp was 130 young people.
 According to the historical press review, the last mention of this Student Village was in September 1955.
 In 1956, this camp became the La Cordée Youth Center, administered by the "Ordre du Bon Temps" (Order of Good Times) which had been founded in 1946 with the aim of to promote the organization of popular leisure activities.
 This group organized an annual ten-day camp-school in July (in particular at the Student Village of Lac Ouareau in 1953), for young recreational leaders looking for techniques and training.
-At the time, as a complement, the La Cordée Youth Center operated a youth hostel in Val-Morin in winter and offered winter sports activies.
+At the time, as a complement, the La Cordée Youth Center operated a youth hostel in Val-Morin in winter and offered winter sports activities.
 The historic press does not indicate any other mention of this Youth Center after February 1957.